lgi-devs/lgi/docs/gtk.md

 their identifier, so that instead of `builder:get_object('id')` it is possible to use `builder.objects.id`

+`Gtk.Builder.connect_signals(handlers)` tries to connect all signals to handlers which are defined in `handlers` table.
+Functions from `handlers` table are invoked with target object on which is signal defined as first argument, but it is possible to define `object` attribute, in this case the object instance specified in `object` attribute is used.  `after` attribute is honored, but `swapped` is completely ignored, as its semantics for lgi is unclear and not very useful.

 ## Gtk.Action and Gtk.ActionGroup

 Lgi provides new method `Gtk.ActionGroup:add()` which generally replaces